infinitered/ignite/docs/quick-start/ignite-commands.md

 # Ignite Commands

 This document reviews the commands that the Ignite 2.0 CLI provides.
-This guide assumes that you've installed Ignite; if you haven't, then check out our Getting Started Guide [here]().
+This guide assumes that you've installed Ignite.
+If you haven't, then check out our Getting Started Guide [here]().

 Enter `ignite` into your command line to see the commands offered by Ignite 2.0.